lyleokoth/oryksbot/README.md

 roslaunch oryksbot_gazebo oryksbot_gazebo.launch
 ```
 After all the nodes have started, you can start using your joystick to control the robot.
+Driving forward or backwards is achieved using the left joystick axis by moving it up and down.
+Turning sideways is achieved by moving the right joystick axis left to right or vice versa.

+## The Project Workspace

+The project workspace consists of four main packages:
+- oryksbot_description
+- oryksbot_gazebo
+- oryksbot_control
+- oryksbot_mapping
+- oryksbot_navigation